-Producers of crude oil are entitled to negotiate sales contracts directly with crude oil purchasers, which results in the market determining the price of crude oil.
-Worldwide supply and demand factors primarily determine crude oil prices; however, regional market and transportation issues also influence prices.
+Producers of crude oil are entitled to negotiate sales contracts directly with crude oil purchasers.
+As a result, macroeconomic and microeconomic market forces determine the price of crude oil.
+Worldwide supply and demand factors are the primary determinant of crude oil prices; however, regional market and transportation issues also influence prices.
 The specific price depends, in part, on crude oil quality, prices of competing fuels, distance to market, availability of transportation, value of refined products, supply/demand balance and contractual terms of sale.